Omeprazole suppresses the symptoms of acid reflux for around 24 hours. Available to buy online in 10mg or 20mg capsules from Dr Fox.Start order

 Losec is a brand name for a medicine called omeprazole, the active ingredient.

-Lower cost generic omeprazole 10mg is also available.
+Lower cost generic omeprazole is also available.
 Generic medicines work in the same way and contain the same quantity of the active ingredient but are usually lower cost than brand-name medicines.

-How does omeprazole relieve acid reflux/indigestion?
+How does omeprazole relieve acid reflux/heartburn?

-Omeprazole is also effective, when combined with antibiotics, in treating H. Pylori.
+Omeprazole is also effective, when combined with specific antibiotics, in treating H. Pylori.
 This is a bacterium sometimes found in the stomach, and associated with the development of gastritis, gastric and duodenal ulcers, and gastric cancer.

-How to take Losec (omeprazole)
+How to take omeprazole

 - Swallow capsules whole, with a glass of water.
 They should not be chewed or crushed.